Mukhesh1208/News-Update-Using-Text-Summarization/README.md

 # Features:
 Article Information Retrieval:
-Fetches essential details such as article title, published date, and context from a provided article link.
+Fetches essential details such as article title, published date, and content from a provided article link.

 # Text Summarization:
 Utilizes the nltk library to summarize the context of the article, providing users with concise and digestible information.